Practical 7

 end

-and briefly try and make sense of this code.
+endand briefly try and make sense of this code.

 17. Finally, add a matching route by changing

-in the file config/routes.rb
+resources :products in the file config/routes.rb to:

 resources :products do